 This capstone seminar is required of all students who plan to graduate with a neuroscience concentration or major.
 The seminar is intended to bring together the knowledge acquired from courses required for, or relevant to, the concentration and major.
 During the course of the semester, each student will write an integrative paper with input from the instructor.
 Oral presentations are given in conjunction with each of these exercises.
 This course paired with any other .50 unit neuroscience course counts toward the natural science requirement.
 Neuroscience majors are expected to have completed NEUR 250 before enrolling in NEUR 471.
-Prerequisite: neuroscience major or concentrator with senior standing, NEUR 212, at least one 300-level neuroscience course and permission of instructor.
+Permission of instructor is required.
+Prerequisite: Neuroscience major or concentrator with senior standing, NEUR 212, and at least one 300-level neuroscience course.